All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Estrogen and Body Fat

 Fat tissue is an active endocrine organ.
 In women, adipose tissue produces estrogen through a process called aromatization.
-When you carry excess body fat, you often have elevated circulating estrogen levels, which can contribute to conditions like endometriosis, heavy periods, and estrogen-dominant symptoms.
+When you carry excess body fat, you often have improved circulating estrogen levels, which can contribute to conditions like endometriosis, heavy periods, and estrogen-dominant symptoms.

 As women lose weight on Zepbound, estrogen levels from adipose tissue typically decrease.
 For women with estrogen-dominant conditions, this can be a significant benefit.
 For women who are already low in estrogen (such as those in menopause), the impact is minimal since their estrogen production from fat tissue is already limited.